Applying to University as a Care Leaver

 While maintenance loans go a long way to covering the cost of things like rent and food, additional funding is often necessary to help make ends meet.
 Thankfully, in addition to the bursaries and grants available to many other students, there are many more that are almost exclusively on offer for care leavers, including:

-- Leaving Care Grant – This is a grant paid by your local authority when you leave care to help you with the costs of setting up home, including the things you need when you go to university.
+- Setting Up Home Allowance (Leaving Care Grant) – This is a grant paid by your local authority when you leave care to help you with the costs of setting up home, including the things you need when you go to university.
 Government guidance says it should be at least £2,000.

 - Higher Education Bursary – This is a bursary paid by your local authority that entitles you to £2,000, which will usually be paid in instalments over the duration of your course.

-- Rees: The Care Leavers’ Foundation – This charity awards grants of up to £400 to care leavers, with the aim of helping cover the cost of things like household items, education costs and training and employment.
+- The Rees Foundation – This charity awards grants of up to £400 to care leavers, with the aim of helping cover the cost of things like household items, education costs and training and employment.

-- The Unite Foundation Scholarship Scheme – Offered in partnership with 10 universities, this scheme awards successful applicants an annual allowance of £3,000, rising to £4,000 for students in London.
-You will also receive a free university home for all years of your degree, and receive opportunities from Unite’s sponsors, including work placements and mentoring schemes.
+- The Unite Foundation Scholarship Scheme – Offered in partnership with 27 different universities, the scheme gives successful applicants free year-round student accommodation with no bills to pay for three years of study.
+You can also receive opportunities from Unite’s sponsors, including work placements and mentoring schemes.

 Your eligibility for many of these bursaries will depend on whether you live in England, Scotland, Northern Ireland or Wales.
 For more information on the funding that is available to care leavers, as well as how to apply for it, check out Propel’s website.